BACKGROUND: The BFA Long Jump has been conducted annually since 1990. The all-time longest Long Jump flight is 693 miles, by Alvin Hansen in 2003.

-ENTRY: Any current BFA pilot members may enter with a hot air balloon.
+All current BFA pilot members may enter.
 Prior entry is required.
 Per each Long Jump season, a one-time entrance fee of $20 is required.
 Payment can be by credit card over the telephone to the BFA office (515) 961-8809, or by check payable to the BFA mailed to the BFA office at P.O.
 Box 400, 1601 N Jefferson, Indianola, IA 50125.
 Each pilot is entirely responsible for planning and executing his or her own flight.

 Acceptance of Rules and Regulations: Competing pilots are required to know, understand, accept, and abide by the BFA Long Jump Challenge rules.
 Special care is needed in cold weather and high altitude flights.
 “Fly with your head, not over it.”

-3. Liftoff and ascent is to be made on the on board fuel.
+- Liftoff and ascent are to be made on the on board fuel.
 Hot inflation – up to equilibrium- may be conducted with an ‘inflation tank’.

 Pilots must prove their claim for their flight by submitting their claim on the BFA Official Flight Report Form, or equivalent.
-Starting in 2012-2013, submission of flight report by email is encouraged.
+Submission of flight report by email is encouraged.
 An official electronic flight report form will be provided to each registered participant.
 A hardcopy flight report form will be provided upon request.